-The programs of the Harley Langdale, Jr. College of Business Administration are accredited by the American Assembly of Collegiate Schools of Business (AACSB).
+The programs of the Harley Langdale, Jr. College of Business Administration are accredited by AACSB International-The Association to Advance Collegiate Schools of Business.
 Fewer than one-third of the business programs in the United States have achieved this distinction of quality.